fversnel/KlaverjasAiChallenge/README.txt

 - The AI must not communicate with his teammate.
 - The AI must not cheat, but if he does the application will crash with a CheatException.
-- To run your AI you can download the klaverjas.jar file from the google code site or compile it from source using Ant.
+- To run your AI you can download the klaverjas.jar using the command-line interface.
+Downloads via google code site or compile it from source using Ant.

 The rules of klaverjas can be found here:
 - http://en.wikipedia.org/wiki/Klaverjas